dccuchile/wefe/doc/about.rst

 WEAT
 ----

-Word Embedding Association Test (WEAT), presented in the paper Semantics derived automatically from language corpora contain human-like biases.
+Word Embedding Association Test (WEAT), presented in the paper "*Semantics* *derived automatically from language corpora contain human-like biases*".
 This metric receives two sets :math:`T_1` and :math:`T_2` of target words, and two sets :math:`A_1` and :math:`A_2` of attribute words.
 Its objective is to quantify the strength of association of both pairs of sets through a